Linux-Database/cacti/note.md

 SNMPv2-MIB::sysORUpTime.9 = Timeticks: (4) 0:00:00.04
 SNMPv2-MIB::sysORUpTime.10 = Timeticks: (4) 0:00:00.04
 HOST-RESOURCES-MIB::hrSystemUptime.0 = Timeticks: (2699433) 7:29:54.33
-HOST-RESOURCES-MIB::hrSystemUptime.0 = No more variables left in this MIB View (It is past the end of the MIB tree)
+HOST-RESOURCES-MIB::hrSystemUptime.0 = No more variables left in this MIB View (It is pastthe end of the MIB tree) ・
+・
+・
 ```

 ## cacti を yum でインストールする